 Capital Fee (compulsory) £140 per annum

-Parental Contribution (voluntary) £275 per annum
+Parental Contribution (voluntary) £350 per annum (tbc)

-Materials Charge £30 per annum
+Materials Charge £45 per annum

-Locker Fee £5 per annum
+Locker Fee £5.00 per annum

-Lunch (optional) £3.00 per day

 Homework Diary £5.00 per annum

 In addition, the School Magazine costs £5 per family and is published in the Autumn Term.
 Bills are issued just before the start of each term (in late August, December and March) and are payable immediately.
 Parents may opt to pay by Direct Debit and spread the cost of fees over the 10 months from September to June.